DRAWING IN ITALY’S TUSCANY AND UMBRIA REGIONS 2026

 101054761.jpg

-The low cost of this drawing and culture travel experience includes so much!
+The low cost of this drawing and culture travel experience INCLUDE SO MUCH:

 • Pick up and drop off from Fabro Scalo train station to the Villa, "Il Poderaccio."

-• Luxury 7-night stay in a room suite at La Villa Il Poderaccio (see accommodations and "Plus 1" options below)
+• Luxury stay in an apartment at La Villa Il Poderaccio (see accommodations and "Plus 1" options below.)

 The participant is responsible only for: